Huiping27/earth_hero_app/README.md

 Earth LOOP is a frontend application designed to support environmental conservation efforts.
 This project aims to provide a user-friendly interface for tracking carbon footprints, participating in recycling programs, and engaging in wildlife conservation activities.

-## Usage
-Open Your Browser

-Navigate to http://localhost:3000 to view the application.
-Explore Features

 ## Log in or register to start using the application.
 Track your carbon footprint, participate in recycling programs, and engage in wildlife conservation activities.